-Muriel Spark: Robinson
+Muriel Spark: Memento Mori

 I continue my chronological trek through Muriel Spark's work with her second, 1958's Robinson.